NSO-developer/nso-gitbook/operation-and-usage/operations/compliance-reporting.md

 ### `strict` Sub-Tree Tag

-In the previous example, the `strict` check shows interfaces that are not mentioned explicitly in the template.
-This is because `strict` is applied to the entire tree, including everything under `interface`.
-In order to only have `strict` on certain parts of the tree, a tag can be used.
+A `strict` tag enables strict checking for the tagged configuration statement and its subtree.
+For a list, the tag can only be applied to a specific list instance, including its key values.
+It cannot be applied to the list node without selecting an instance.\
+\
+For example, a `strict` tag on `username admin` checks for unexpected configuration below the `admin` entry, but it does not detect other `username` entries.
+To report usernames other than those represented in the template, such as `admin` and `root`, run the compliance check in whole-template `strict` mode.

+The following example applies the `strict` tag to a specific interface list instance:

 ```bash
 ncs(config)# tag add compliance template interfaces ned-id cisco-ios-cli-3.8 config interface GigabitEthernet 0/0 strict
 ```

-After adding the `strict` tag to interface `GigabitEthernet`, running the check will result in a `strict` check against everything below `GigabitEthernet`.
+This example adds the `strict` tag to the specific `GigabitEthernet 0/0` list instance, so strict checking applies only to that instance’s subtree.

 ```bash
 admin@ncs(config)# compliance template interfaces check device ios0                                       check-result {